threatcode/threatcode-soc/html/motd.md

-# Welcome to Security Onion!
+# Welcome to Threat Code!